 The SMF sends PDU Session Modification Command to the UE for the EAS re-discovery.

+Editor’s note: Whether and how the local EASDF triggers the SMF for EAS and local UPF re-selection based on the updated EAS load and N6 delay information is FFS.

 6.X.3 Impacts on Existing Nodes and Functionality